SaltyCoco/BJJAppWebApp/README.md

 I really like using Dash and aws to deploy analytics sites.
-Dash solely does not provide everything that could possibly be needed with an enterprise system but from within a properly maintained aws infastructure it could..
+Dash solely does not provide everything that could possibly be needed with an enterprise system but from within a properly maintained aws infastructure it could.

+Ryan Schulte